sbuschjaeger/rf-double-descent/Readme.md

 **Important 1**: This will run all experiments with `96` threads.
 The experiments are executed in a `multiprocessing.Pool` environment which means that the *entire* dataset is copied for each cross-validation run.
 Hence this may take a decent amount of memory (up to 200GB) and some time.

-**Important 2**: The command-line argument `n_jobs` only determines the total number of threads the processing pool, but *not* the total number of threads used by this script.
-We currently supply `n_jobs = n_jobs_per_forest = None` to scikit-learns `RandomForestClassifier` when fitting the (initial) Random Forst.
-Hence, scikit-learns uses a heuristic to choose the number of jobs used for fitting the RF.
+**Important 2**: The command-line argument `n_jobs` only determines the total number of threads in the processing pool, but *not* the total number of threads used by this script.
+We currently supply `n_jobs = n_jobs_per_forest = None` to scikit-learns `RandomForestClassifier` when fitting the (initial) RF.
+Hence, scikit-learn uses a heuristic to choose the number of jobs used for fitting the RF.
 If required, then you can set `n_jobs_per_forest` in the script manually (line 132).

 **Important 3**: Datasets which are not found in the tempfolder (issued by `tempfile.gettmpdir()` which likely points to `/tmp` on Linux systems) are automatically downloaded.
 If you have already downloaded the datasets or you simply do not like the temp folder you can set this via `--tmpdir ${your_new_tmp_dir}`.